Buckingham potential: Coulomb–Buckingham potential

 where $r_0$ is the minimum energy distance, $\alpha$ is a free dimensionless parameter and $\varepsilon$ is the depth of the minimum energy.

 Beest Kramer van Santen (BKS) potential

 The BKS potential is a force field that may be used to simulate the interatomic potential between Silica glass atoms.
 Rather than relying only on experimental data, the BKS potential is derived by combining ab initio quantum chemistry methods on small silica clusters to describe accurate interaction between nearest-neighbors, which is the function of accurate force field.
 The experimental data is applied to fit larger scale force information beyond nearest neighbors.
-By combining the microscopic and macroscopic information, the applicability of the BKS potential has been extended to both the silica polymorphs and other tetrahedral network oxides systems systems that have same cluster structure, such as aluminophosphates, carbon and silicon.
+By combining the microscopic and macroscopic information, the applicability of the BKS potential has been extended to both the silica polymorphs and other tetrahedral network oxides systems that have same cluster structure, such as aluminophosphates, carbon and silicon.